shubhml/Churn-Modelling/README.md

 # Churn-Modelling
-Used Artificial Neural Network in order to classify the customer whether they would stay in bank or not.
+It is coded in python and used Numpy, Scikit learn ,Pandas,Tensorflow libraries.
+Given Credit Score,Geography,Gender,Age,Tenure,Balance etc we would be able to determine whether the customer would leave the bank or not.